jaredx64/manta-engine/README.md

 ## Note: This is an early fork of the engine for showcase purposes only!
+Manta is a personal learning project not meant for open use.
+That said, the source is available here to browse as you please!

 # Engine Overview: